Kachin people: Kachin conflict

-In 1994, after 33 years of insurgency, the KIO signed a ceasefire agreement with the State Law and Order Restoration Council (SLORC), ending all military missions instigated by both the Tatmadaw (Myanmar Army) and the KIO.
+Prior to the ceasefire in 1994, after 33 years of insurgency, there had been several short-lived truces.
+These were in 1963, 1972 and 1981.
+The KIO signed a ceasefire agreement with the State Law and Order Restoration Council (SLORC), ending all military missions instigated by both the Tatmadaw (Myanmar Army) and the KIO.
 The ceasefire primarily ended military activity but also included stipulations that the Myanmar government fund development projects in Kachin State.
 At the time of signing, the KIO was facing increased military pressure from the Tatmadaw and decreasing support from foreign actors to continue warfare against the Burmese government.
+SLORC thus gave the territories are new status as "special regions" with promised specific support for development.
+This aid however hardly materialized with business opportunities given at most.